 Any interior zone open to a perimeter zone shall have setpoints and deadbands coordinated so that cooling in the interior zone shall not operate while the perimeter zone is in heating until the interior zone temperature is 5°F (2.8°C) higher than the perimeter zone temperature, unless the interior and perimeter zones are separated by a partition whose permanent openings are smaller than 10 percent of the perimeter zone floor area.

-C403.2.4.1.1 Heat pump supplementary heat.
+C403.4.1.1 Heat pump supplementary heat (Mandatory).
 Unitary air cooled heat pumps shall include microprocessor controls that minimize supplemental heat usage during start-up, set-up, and defrost conditions.
 These controls shall anticipate need for heat and use compression heating as the first stage of heat.
 Controls shall indicate when supplemental heating is being used through visual means (e.g., LED indicators).
 Heat pumps equipped with supplementary heaters shall be installed with controls that prevent supplemental heater operation above 40°F.

 Exception: Packaged terminal heat pumps (PTHPs) of less than 2 tons (24,000 Btu/hr) cooling capacity provided with controls that prevent supplementary heater operation above 40°F.

-C403.2.4.1.2 Deadband.
+C403.4.1.2 Deadband (Mandatory).
 Where used to control both heating and cooling, zone thermostatic controls shall be configured to provide a temperature range or deadband of at least 5°F (2.8°C) within which the supply of heating and cooling energy to the zone is shut off or reduced to a minimum.

 Exceptions: